USDSync/MetaCloudExplorer/README.md

 4. Add the Application as a Reader Role in each of the subscriptions you want to model.
 5. Enter the Tenant ID, Client Id and Client Secret into the extension connection.
 6. Connect and Explore your Cloud Infrastructure in the Omniverse!

+# Azure 3D Objects

+The Azure 3D Icon set is a derivative work, created by several artists to help bring the needed visual context into the Meta Cloud Explorer.
+The application code includes an Object Resource Map that maps Azure Objects to their corresponding 3D objects.
+By default these can use Cubes or other primitive shapes.  see: cloudarchitect.live/cloud/explorer/azure/resource_map.py

+* The icon set is not yet publicly available pending permission copyright from Microsoft.

 # Disconnected mode